zancarius/archlinux-pkgbuilds/README.md

 # Arch Linux PKGBUILDs Collection, Zancarius-flavored

+## WARNING: This is branch contains the *old* PKGBUILD archives

+**Under this branch there's a directory fittingly named `old`.** Is this counter to "good" use of Git?
+Maybe.
+But it doesn't really matter.
+I've removed this folder from the `master` branch since it's apparent from some recent experiences that this both serves as a source of confusion for some individuals who are under the mistaken impression that there exists only the One True Way of Git repositories.

+Note: The general structure of this repo *is* messy.
+But it doesn't contain application sources either.
+It's just a place to hang my PKGBUILDs.
+Don't like it?
+No problem.
+Fork it yourself.
+Make your own.
+If you complain about it, I'll give you a full refund for $0.00.

+## About

 The PKGBUILDs contained in this repository are mostly just odds and ends that I find useful for my own purposes.
 If you find them useful, too, feel free to clone or fork this repository.
 Likewise, if you feel an update is lacking,